 These areas shaped my approach to therapy: grounded in neuroscience, guided by compassion, and focused on helping people rebuild after deep disruption – whether physical, emotional, or neuropsychological.

 I am currently licensed as an LMFT in both Nevada and California.
-My clinical work specialized in:
+My clinical work specializes in:

 - Acquired Brain Injury (ABI)